SEB725 - Engineering Entrepreneurship

 |Scheduled learning activities - campus||

-1 x 1 class per week and 1 x 2 hour workshop per week throughout the trimester.
+1 x 1 hour online content per week (recordings provided) and 1 x 2 hour workshop per week throughout the trimester.

 |Scheduled learning activities - cloud (online)||

-Online independent and collaborative learning activities including 1 hour of class per week (recordings provided) and 1 x 2 hour online seminar per week.
+Online independent and collaborative learning activities including 1 hour of online content per week (recordings provided) and 1 x 2 hour online seminar per week.

 This unit of study aims to introduce graduate engineering students from all disciplines to the concepts and practices of entrepreneurial thinking and to learn about the new ventures in engineering industries as well as to examine the nature of entrepreneurial behaviour and its role in both small and large organisations.
 The unit will introduce concepts and practices of entrepreneurship and will offer the foundation by providing knowledge and skills relevant to the creation and leadership of entrepreneurial ventures.
 Engaging in this unit, students will learn various processes by which successful new ventures are created by developing their own enterprise proposal within small groups.
 Student will be able gain knowledge on how to launch, lead and manage a viable business starting with concept validation to commercialisation and successful business formation, how to manage intellectual property and how to manage enterprise-based product and service development.